2.22.2025

 2.16.2025

-The people who question why the black kids sit together
+The people who ask why the black kids sit together

 These clubs were not exclusive; anyone could join, whether they identified with the group personally or not.
 They were also privately funded.
 Some of these are national organizations, which allow cadets to network with civilian students at events outside of the granite walls of West Point.
 There are graduates outraged, and with that outrage came news articles.
 Apparently due to the category of these particular clubs, they were disbanded while other clubs, the Polish Club for example, and all religious clubs, were spared.
 I read comments on LinkedIn from the colonel who signed the letter.
 He backpedaled, stating that these clubs were under review.
 The words "disbanded effective immediately" don't exactly paint the picture that there will be any reviewing and re-banding.